SLEEPYBQ/ACSA653-Dataset/README.md

   - Compared to existing public datasets, ACSA653 offers significant advantages in terms of sample size, action categories, and modalities (RGB+Skeleton).

 This dataset provides a valuable resource for studying the recognition of stereotyped movements in children with ASD, facilitating deeper analysis of behavioral patterns.

+Because of the data sharing policy of our group, data of the paper cannot be released here directly.
+If you are interested in using the data, please contact the authors (baiqiao@mail.sdu.edu.cn), to get them for non-commercial use only.
+Please provide your name, institution, and purpose of using the data, and please cite the paper if you use the data.